You do not need to be a security expert to check if your site is vulnerable.

 - Network security

 For a comprehensive audit, you need professional help.
-But this 10-minute check will catch 80% of common vulnerabilities.
+But this 10-minute check plus a quick vulnerability scan will catch the majority of common vulnerabilities before attackers exploit them.

 The Verdict